 The Rubin Report finally aired with Sam Harris as the first official guest.
 This was a great interview and it allowed Harris to clear the air on this stances what are often taken out of context.
 Harris points out that many of his detractors believe to be able to plumb the depths of his mind and ‘find’ some deep-seeded malicious intent behind his words, and that this is coming from left-leaning sources (Glenn Greenwald, Cenk Uygur, Reza Azlan, etc).

-I highly suggest watching the Bill Maher segment where Ben Affleck explodes into a testosterone-filled tantrum of political correctness (if you haven’t already) first.
+I highly suggest watching the Bill Maher segment where Ben Affleck and Sam Harris debate Islam.

 I recently came across a heated debate regarding Sam Harris and his controversial views on torture.
 Having read the debate in earnest and having gone back to read what Harris has to say on this topic (it’s been nearly 10 years since I read End of Faith!), I believe the controversy is entangled in semantics.
 The most direct Harris quotes I can find:

 I will now present an argument for the use of torture in rare circumstances.